Khalid A. Al-Falih: Minister of Investment: 2020–2026

 On 25 February 2020, Al-Falih was appointed by a royal decree as Minister of Investment, a newly created ministry in Saudi Arabia.

-In 2025 he announced $6.4 billion of investments in President Ahmed al-Sharaa's government as it seeks to rebuild Syria after a 14-year civil war.
+In 2025, he announced $6.4 billion of investments in President Ahmed al-Sharaa's government as it seeks to rebuild Syria after a 14-year civil war.
 The investment deals included $2.93 billion for real estate and infrastructure projects and about $1.07 billion for the telecommunications and information technology sector, Al-Falih said.

+On February 12, 2026, Al-Falih was relieved of his post as Minister of Investment by Royal Decree and was subsequently appointed as a Minister of State and a member of the Council of Ministers.

 Public life and board memberships

 Al-Falih is active in many social programs.
 He has served as chairman of the Dammam City Municipal Council.
 His board memberships in other community-focused organizations include the Technical and Vocational Training Corporation, the Prince Sultan bin Abdulaziz Fund for Supporting Small Business Projects for Women, and the Eastern Province Society for the Handicapped.

 Al-Falih is a founding member of King Abdullah University of Science and Technology and serves as a member of its board of trustees.
-He sits on the board of directors of the U.S.-Saudi Arabian Business Council and previously served as a member of the JP Morgan International Council.
+He sits on the board of directors of the U.S.-Saudi Arabian Business Council and previously served as a member of the J.P.
+Morgan International Council.